clarin-eric/switchboard/README.md

 By default, the switchboard front-end communicates with the productive versions of the back-end and the nextcloud container.

 # Status
 The software is currently being developed and actively maintained.
 A v1.0.0 release was published on Aug 11, 2017.

+# Documentation

+For more technical details, see the Switchboard specification in the Publications section.
+For a general overview with the latest published update, see the Computational Linguistics paper in the Publications section (last entry).

+There is also a <a href="https://github.com/clarin-eric/LRSwitchboard-doc">github repository</a> holding documentation.

 # Publications